informedcitizenry/6502.Net/Docs/CommandLineOptions.md

 Example listing:

 ```
->c100     48 45 4c 4c 4f 20 57 4f ...          .string "HELLO WORLD, HOW ARE YOU DOING TODAY?"
+>c100     48 45 4c 4c 4f 20 57 4f              .string "HELLO WORLD, HOW ARE YOU DOING TODAY?"
 ```

 **`-v`**, **`--verbose-asm`**

-Include all whitespaces, including extraneous newlines, directives and comments, in listing.
+Include full filename and line number in the listing.

-Example listing:

 ```
-.c000     a9 00          lda #$00          LDA #ZERO //* here we will
+myprog.a65(3):.c000    a9 00                  lda #$00                        LDA #ZERO // reset .A
-         reset the accumulator before we begin proper execution */
 ```

 **`--vice-labels`**